mobileink/dart_dartrix/README.md

 # dart_dartrix
-Dartrix Template Library of Dart code.
+Dartrix template library of Dart code.

+To be used as a [Dartrix](https://pub.dev/packages/dartrix) plugin.

+To install: